schmidt1024/angular-beginners-workshop/README.md

 ) { }
 ```

-Now you can provide the data with a function for later use in you component.
+Now you can provide a subscription of data in a function for later use in your component.

 ```typescript
 getMovies() {